syslogic/cloudbuild-android/README.md

 # What it does?

-- It builds a Docker container with [Cloud Source Repositories](https://cloud.google.com/source-repositories) & [Cloud Build](https://cloud.google.com/source-repositories/docs/integrating-with-cloud-build).
+- It builds a Docker container from [Google Cloud Source Repositories](https://cloud.google.com/source-repositories) or [GitHub](https://github.com/marketplace/google-cloud-build) with [Google Cloud Build](https://cloud.google.com/source-repositories/docs/integrating-with-cloud-build).
-- It publishes the container image as `eu.gcr.io/$PROJECT_ID/cloudbuild-android` to the [Container Registry](https://console.cloud.google.com/gcr/images).
+- It publishes the container image as `eu.gcr.io/$PROJECT_ID/cloudbuild-android` to the project's [Container Registry](https://console.cloud.google.com/gcr/images).
-- It has OpenJDK8, Android `sdkmanager`, Gradle wrapper.
-- It also has an Android application for testing purposes.
+- It has OpenJDK8, the Android `sdkmanager`, Gradle wrapper, as well as an Android application for testing purposes.
-- It supports publishing to Bucket & Firebase App Distribution.
-- It supports Cloud KMS encryption for the access credentials.
+- It supports publishing to Bucket & Firebase App Distribution with Cloud KMS encryption for the access credentials.

 # How to use it?